-O’Brien was making his first league start – and rewarded his manager Neil Harris in spectacular fashion as Crewe were dispatched 3-1 at Gresty Road.
+O'Brien was making his first league start this campaign – and rewarded his manager Neil Harris in spectacular fashion as Crewe were dispatched 3-1 at Gresty Road.

 The 21-year-old striker put the away side ahead on 21 minutes with a smart left-foot finish in the box after some neat work in the build-up by Carlos Edwards.